American History

 Impressive St. Anthony Falls on the Mississippi River is a natural attraction in the heart of Minneapolis.

 And Mississippi River provided an easy and cheap way to transport flour to the rest of the United States and even abroad.
-Check more in my article about the Working River.
+Check out more in my article about the Working River.

 Downtown Minneapolis is experiencing a development boom - a sign of a growing economy.
 They call it "The Big Build".